aidisapp/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* DNS resolution involves querying a series of DNS servers, starting from the local cache and escalating to ISP's caching servers or authoritative DNS servers if necessary.
+This process ensures that the correct IP address is retrieved for the requested domain name.

 ARP process
 -----------